matheus-rodrigues00/backend-communication-patterns/RequestResponse/README.md

-# Example of Node.js Request-Response Server
+# Example of Node.js Request-Response
 This is an example of a basic Node.js HTTP server that demonstrates the concept of request-response interaction.

 ## Prerequisites